makeitlabs/bambu-renamer/README.md

 # bambu-renamer
-App to add member name to 3MF files
+App to add member name to 3MF files.